Arrive at any time and welcome to Thailand's famous capital - Bangkok!

 Get on first-name basis with Thailand's capital city by bike with an optional bike tour.
 Today, you can check out Wat Pho and the Grand Palace, go for a street food crawl, relax with a Thai massage, or explore the klongs (canals) by boat before boarding the overnight train.

 See southern Thai hospitality in action with breakfast at G Adventures-supported Khao Thep Pitak Community-Owned Farm & Restaurant, where you can also meet other international visitors.
-Later on, go to Lake Cheow Lan where you can take in the views while hiking or swimming in the national park.
+Later on, enjoy free time.
+Opt to go to Lake Cheow Lan where you can take in the views while hiking or swimming in the national park.
 Spend tonight falling asleep to the sweet sounds of the jungle.

 This area is known for its natural beauty.
 You know what that means: lots of chances for photos.